Dream Big - How Dyslexia Changed Our World

 In Kindergarten when we expressed our concern, we were told “give it time, boys mature much slower than girls.
 His reading will come.”
 At the end of first grade when he still couldn’t read, we were told he was “lazy” and “not intrinsically motivated.”
 He started second grade reading on a pre-k level and I did not know what to do.
-Here was my bright, precious child who could assemble a box of Legos for kids aged 9-14 without consulting the instruction manual, who could hold his own in a conversation with adults, who could memorize entire episodes of Henry Danger, but he could not read “We went to their house.”
+Here was my bright, precious child who could assemble a box of Legos for kids aged 9-14 without consulting the instruction manual, who could hold his own in a conversation with adults, who could memorize entire episodes of Henry Danger, but he could not read the sentence “We went to their house.”
 The very thing that I enjoy and that brings me so much excitement was a source of complete frustration for him.
 He had no self-confidence in his ability and would often say that he knew he was not smart and he would ask why couldn’t he read like the other kids in his class.

 As a parent, there is nothing more heartbreaking than watching your child struggle and not being able to help them.
 Homework that should have taken us an hour or so, would stretch on for three hours or more, every night, and both of us usually ended up exhausted and in tears.
 I felt like a complete failure as a parent so I began researching and reading everything I could about learning disabilities.
 Once he reached the age to be tested (because we were told he needed to be at least 7), we had him tested by a psychologist.
 The diagnosis came back “severe dyslexia.”
 I was so relieved to have a name, to know what we were dealing with, so that I could develop a plan of action and help him get to where he needed to be.